andrew-spade-acn/d3-react-presentation/PITCHME.md

 * We get to keep HMR, TTD, component lifecycle hooks!
   * We can even have stateless componenets
 * Stress testing 100k circles, this renders 5x faster than approach #2
-  * Further, the heavy lifting happens outside of `render`, meaning the rest of the app is not blocked
+  * The heavy lifting happens outside of `render`, so the rest of the app is not blocked

 +++